Jspencer-SOC/SOC-Home-Lab-RDP-Brute-Force/README.md

 - Server holds a **public key**
 - User holds a **private key** (stored on a smart card or TPM)
 - Authentication proves possession of the private key without transmitting it
-- An attacker with no private key cannot authenticate regardless of how many guesses they attempt — **brute force becomes mathematically impossible**
+- An attacker with no private key cannot authenticate, regardless of how many guesses they attempt — **brute force becomes mathematically impossible**

 **4. Strong Password Hashing (for stored credentials)**